wp-plugins/basic-google-maps-placemarks/readme.txt

 **Support**

 I'm happy to fix reproducible bugs, but don't have time to help you customize the plugin to fit your needs.
-There's also plenty of documentation and community support available.
+There's lots of documentation and answered forum posts, though.
 Check out the 'How can I get help when I'm having a problem?' question in [the FAQ](http://wordpress.org/extend/plugins/basic-google-maps-placemarks/faq/) for details.

 == Installation ==